ddhartma/Sparkify-Project/README.md

     ![image1]

 ## DataFrame preparation <a name="DataFrame_preparation"></a>
-- For feature engineering purposes a function called **create_dataframe_for_modeling** was created.
-It contains the feature extraction process and returns a dataframe for modeling.
-This is workflow of this function.
+- For feature engineering purposes a function called **create_dataframe_for_modeling** has been implemented.
+It contains the feature extraction process and returns a DataFrame for modeling.
+Let's take a look at the workflow of this function:
-    - Read the dataframe from a json file
+    - Read the DataFrame from a json file
-    - Clean the dataframe (i.e. drop entries with empty string userIds)
+    - Clean the DataFrame (i.e. drop entries with empty string userIds)
     - Define churn and create a label column called ‘churn’
     - Create feature columns (via feature function calls)
     - Normalize features by membership duration